A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Discussions and Conclusions

 In this paper, we have developed a holistic traffic simulation framework towards vision-based TSC with microscopic simulation.
-We have provided a benchmark for training and testing TSC approaches across long-term, multi-scenarios traffic simulations, complete with comprehensive evaluation metrics.
+We have provided a benchmark for training and testing TSC approaches with comprehensive evaluation metrics.
 Experimental results highlight the promising potential of the end-to-end learning and control for vision-based TSC.
-It opens up new research opportunities to both reinforcement learning and transportation communities.
+It opens up new research opportunities for both reinforcement learning and transportation communities.